Employing and supporting LGBT workers

 - Understand your staff - getting to know your staff will help ensure you effectively cater to any needs LGBT employees may have.
 Staff who are better understood will be happier and more productive.
 See engaging with staff.

 - Get senior management support - have senior staff within your organisation help implement diversity initiatives and actively communicate their support for LGBT inclusion and other diversity activities.
-Consider sponsoring an employee LGBT network if your organisation has one or is thinking about introducing one.
-Setting up an LGBT employee network group.

 - Evaluate your business values and culture - does your business have a culture and set of values that enable diversity and equality to thrive?
 If not, you may to need rewrite your business values so that they focus on an inclusive and diverse workplace for all.
 Diversity can help to attract talent and foster innovation.